LaravelDaily/Booking-Com-Simulation-Laravel/course/02-profile-fields.md

-Let's take a look at another side of the users system: profile fields.
+Let's take a look at another side of the user system: profile fields.
 Some of the fields are in this screenshot:

 ![Booking profile fields](images/profile-fields.png)